rafalkaron/rafalkaron.github.io/projects.md

                         Pick the output folder on your own
 ```

-## Features
+## Key Features
 PrincePal enables you to:
- * Batch-convert HTML files and open preview for the converted PDF files
+ * Batch-convert HTML files and preview the converted PDF files
- * Specify CSS styling for conversion
+ * Specify the styling for PDF files
- * Specify input and output directories
+ * Specify the input and output directories
- * Specify the number of concurrent jobs
- * Delete PDF files from the script directory

-## Use cases
-PrincePal makes developing Prince PDF styling easier by enabling you to preview multiple content sets.

 ## Related links
  * [PrincePal on GitHub](https://github.com/rafalkaron/princepal){:target="_blank"}
  * [Prince Converter](https://www.princexml.com/){:target="_blank"}
-{: .links}

 # rafalkaron.github.io
 I designed and developed this very site from scratch.